TIME Magazine cover features Trump, immigrant girl

 "For the first 240 years of U.S. history, at least, our most revered chief executives reliably articulated a set of high-minded, humanist values that bound together a diverse nation by naming what we aspired to: democracy, humanity, equality," TIME's Karl Vick wrote in the cover story that goes along with the photo.

-"With each passing month [Trump] is testing anew just how far from our founding humanism his "America first" policies can take us.
+"With each passing month he (Trump) is testing anew just how far from our founding humanism his "America first" policies can take us.
 And over the past two months on our southern border, we have seen the result," he wrote.

 The photo of the little girl was taken by John Moore, a Pulitzer Prize-winning photographer for Getty Images.
 He took it during a ride-along with a Customs and Border Patrol agent on June 12.
 The girl was among a group of women and children gathered on a dirt road that the agents stopped near McAllen, Texas.